jaydubya818/jaydubya818/README.md

 I build governed AI engineering platforms: systems of humans, agents, and deterministic code where humans define intent and acceptance, agents execute bounded work, and code verifies the result.
-The interesting engineering is not in the first impressive demo — it's in making the 1,000th run behave like the first.
+The interesting engineering is not in the first impressive demo, it's in making the 1,000th run behave like the first.

 ## Projects